poleznii/CleanCRM/README.md

 ### ApiUI

 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
-Therefore only *Startup.cs* should reference Infrastructure.
+Therefore only *Program.cs* should reference Infrastructure.

 ## License